 Ending Fatigue: The final level of the game takes up the bulk of the movie and mostly consists of the two gangs outwitting the monsters again and again, one by one.
 There's even a second chase song montage that helps with the final level's severe lack of plot progression, making for a very slow final act.

-Another more thought-provoking example that's doubles as a Mythology Gag, in the original Jaguaro episode, the costume of it is pretty big compared to Shaggy and Scooby and it makes a weird howl.
-However when the others find the statue it's about the same size as them.
-If we assume Eric based his research for the game's cyber-Jaguaro off the internet it no doubt is based upon the mythology and the statue and not Barney's costume.
-Hence why it's size appropriate and growls like a cat and not whatever the hell it sounded like in the original episode.
+Another more thought-provoking example that's doubles as a Mythology Gag; in the original Jaguaro episode, the costume of it is pretty big compared to Shaggy and Scooby, and it makes a weird howl.
+However, when the others find the statue, it's about the same size as them.
+If we assume Eric based his research for the game's cyber-Jaguaro off the internet, it's no doubt based upon the mythology and the statue, and not Barney's costume, hence why it's size appropriate and growls like a cat and not whatever the hell it sounded like in the original episode.

-Moral Event Horizon: Bill's creation of the Phantom Virus to scare off Eric would just be normal pettiness were it not for the Nightmare Fuel below, but then they intentionally beam the Mystery Gang into Eric's game - where they, for all intents and purposes, could've been maimed, melted, eaten and otherwise numerous times.
-The story doesn't explore the implications, but it's essentially an attempt at assisted murder.
+Moral Event Horizon: Bill's creation of the Phantom Virus to scare off Eric would just be normal pettiness were it not for the Nightmare Fuel below, but then he intentionally beams the Mystery Gang into Eric's game - where they, for all intents and purposes, could've been maimed, melted, eaten, and otherwise killed numerous times.
+The story doesn't explore the implications, but it's essentially an attempt at assisted murder with no recoverable evidence.